uc-cdis/gen3.org/content/resources/developer/micro-service.md

 ---

 ## Gen3’s Micro Services
-Building off the 1st and 2nd generation, we have reimagined what a Data Commons can be by utilizing cloud native thinking.
+Building off the 1st and 2nd generation commons, we have reimagined what a Data Commons can be by utilizing cloud native thinking.
 Each microservice now lives in its own container providing isolation from the environment around it.
 Container orchestration is conducted dynamically to scale to the commons workload.
 Clouds are approached agnostically so that Gen3 can operate on any cloud, public or private.

 ### SHEEPDOG
 The Sheepdog service is responsible for herding user submissions of metadata into the graph database.
 The submissions are quality controlled against the data dictionary to ensure all required fields are present and have appropriate data values.
 The Sheepdog service is also responsible for supporting bulk export of the metadata into TSV or JSON formats.